We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 If bacterial vaginosis symptoms recur soon after your treatment, you may want to see a healthcare professional to consider alternative treatments.
 Options include different or extended drug therapies or supplementation to restore normal flora balance in the vaginal microbiome.

-BV is not considered to be an STI.
+BV is not considered an STI.
 But sex increases your risk of developing the infection.

 If a person with BV has sex with a person with a vagina, their partner may need to seek treatment for BV.

-The fastest way to treat BV is to visit a doctor and get a prescription to treat the condition.
+The fastest way to treat BV is visiting a doctor and getting a prescription to treat the condition.

 A prescription treatment will likely clear up bacterial vaginosis symptoms in 2–3 days.
 If you’re pregnant or undergoing any medical procedures, it’s especially important to have your BV taken care of sooner rather than later.